 Through excellent cooperation of all partners, by the 4th InterEnerStat meeting in October 2009, 95% of the definitions of both flows and products have been agreed by all participating organisations.

 Over the next couple of years the final definitions were agreed such that a full set of definitions could then be used by the organisations in reshaping and reformulating some of their definitions (when and where needed).
-These definitions also formed the basis for the definitions of the IRES Manual to be produced by the United Nations Statistics Division (UNSD), driven by the work of Oslo group.
-IRES was endorsed by the UN in 2011 and is currently being finalised.
+These definitions also formed the basis for the definitions of the IRES Manual produced by the United Nations Statistics Division (UNSD), driven by the work of Oslo group.
+The International Recommendations for Energy Statistics (IRES) were endorsed by the UN in 2011 and are currently being finalised.
 Alongside this the Oslo group has also developed an Energy Compliers manual, which will be released later in 2016, which has drawn on the work of InterEnerStat.

 Cross organisational cooperation is also central to work on JODI (Joint Organisational Data Initative) and its work on improving transparency on oil and gas markets